-136. In the premises By reason of the matters pleaded in paragraph 134 to 135, in respect of each of the Minister for Health, the Minister for Jobs, the Secretary of DHHS, and the Secretary of DJPR, but for the relevant defendant's breaches of the duty of care, the transmission of SARS-CoV-2 from returned travellers to workers at Rydges pleaded in paragraph 79, and the transmission of SARS-CoV-2 from returned travellers to workers at Stamford Plaza pleaded in paragraph 99, would not have occurred.
+- 136. In the premises By reason of the matters pleaded in paragraphs 134 to 135, alternatively the matters pleaded in paragraphs 134 to 135A above, in respect of each of the Minister for Health, the Minister for Jobs, the Secretary of DHHS, and the Secretary of DJPR, but for the relevant defendant's breaches of the duty of care; - (a) the transmission of SARS-CoV-2 from returned travellers to workers at Rydges pleaded in paragraph 79, and the transmission of SARS-CoV-2 from returned travellers to workers at Stamford Plaza pleaded in paragraph 99, would not have occurred; - (b) in the alternative, to the extent that transmission did occur, the subsequent transmission between workers at those hotels pleaded in paragraphs 79A and 99A above would not have occurred.